 Southeast from Crystal Falls, US-2 passes numerous rock and ore formations jutting out of the hillsides.
-The road sweeps into the Copper Country State Forest, which gives every appearance of symmetrical reforestation, then flits through 15 miles of northern Wisconsin before re-entering the U.P. just west of Iron Mountain.
+The road sweeps into the Copper Country State Forest, which gives every appearance of symmetrical reforestation, then flits through 15 mi (24 km) of northern Wisconsin before reentering the UP just west of Iron Mountain.

 Though separated by a half-dozen blacktop miles of US-2, the sister towns of Norway (pop.
 2,767) and Iron Mountain (pop.
 7,353) both grew up with the lumbering and iron-mining industry, producing over 300,000 tons annually from three big mines.
 The larger of the two towns, Iron Mountain, backs up against the easy grade of its eponymous mountain and seems casually strewn about in parts: The east side is mini-mall sprawl, while the west side is the older traditional “downtown.”
 The must-see here, everyone will tell you, is the Cornish Pumping Engine and Mining Museum (906/774-1086, daily June-Sept., $5), two blocks off US-2 on Kent Street.
 This comprehensive local-history museum has as its star attraction the most enormous steam-driven pump engine you could imagine—it’s 54 ft (16 m) tall and weighs over 700 tons.
 There are also displays about the old Ford Motor Company factory complex in Kingsford, which fabricated such innovations as the “Woody” station wagon, charcoal briquettes, and World War II gliders.
 The real must-see is the freebie, the Pine Mountain Ski Jump, west of town off US-2 along Pine Mountain Road.
 This 459-ft (140-meter) jump hosts annual international competitions in late January or early February and is the site of the current U.S. distance record.